 The virus remains in the air, at room temperature, for up to three hours.
 When it settles, it remains active on copper for four hours, cardboard for up to 24 hours and plastic and stainless steel for up to three days.
 Once infection takes place, the average period for it to become evident is 5.5 days and 97% of infections are evident by 11.5 days.
 The most common test is undertaken by a throat swab and painful deep nostril sampling process and a result will normally be available in 2-3 days (although some tests work much faster).

-Q: What are the mortality rates for COVID-19?
+Q: So what are the official mortality rates for COVID-19?
 Are they the same all over the world?

 Q: What every employer needs to know is how long will the present crisis continue?